We will do everything to protect you.

 - Certified data protection officer

-This is how we protect you from spam, viruses, Trojan horses, and other nasty stuff: Our team of about two dozen administrators works in the background not just to maintain our systems, but to also analyse any incoming spam and virus-infected messages and keep our protection filters up-to-date.
+This is how we protect you from spam, viruses, Trojan horses, and other nasty stuff: Our team of about two dozen administrators works in the background not just to maintain our systems, but to also analyze any incoming spam and virus-infected messages and keep our protection filters up-to-date.
 If desired, suspicious e-mails can be rejected right away from getting anywhere near your inbox.
 This provides not just peace of mind but also legal certainty if you are worried about compliance.

 Your spam-free inbox